 \subsection{Implementation and Training Details}

 We train a total of six architectures for \gls{drl} in \gls{ad}, as detailed in Table~\ref{tab:state_representations} and Table~\ref{tab:results-successor}.
 Our proposed RecurrDriveNet is based on the Multi-\gls*{bev} state $s_t^{\text{Multi}}$ combined with an \gls*{lstm} for recurrent connection.
 For all agents, the \gls*{bev} image is a square image with $K=128$ pixels.
-The modality encoder's first convolutional layer with stride\,=\,4 allows the use of high-resolution input images without increasing the output dimension significantly.
+The modality encoder's first convolutional layer with $\text{stride}=4$ allows the use of high-resolution input images without increasing the output dimension significantly.
 Lower-resolution images suffer from ambiguity of the bounding box orientation, especially for pedestrians.
-The frame-stacking variants take the last $L=5$ observed frames as input.
+The frame-stacking variants take the current and the previous $L=4$ observed frames as input.

-All models are optimized for 1e\textsuperscript{6} steps with the same set of hyperparameters; reward and observations are normalized by a running mean calculation.
-We select $\gamma=0.999$, a clipping value of $\epsilon=0.1$ for \gls{ppo}, and collect trajectories with a length of 128 steps with 4 CARLA environments running in parallel.
+All models are optimized for $1\,e\textsuperscript{6}$ steps with the same set of hyperparameters; reward and observations are normalized by a running mean calculation.
+We select $\gamma=0.999$, a clipping value of $\epsilon=0.1$ for \gls{ppo}, and collect trajectories with a length of $128$ steps with four CARLA environments running in parallel.
 Further implementation details are accessible in our published code repository.